Logoi-Linguistics/Logoi-Linguistics/README.md

 !!!This area is closed to the general public!!!

-Abandon all hope, and grab a hard hat, ye who enter here.
+Abandon all hope, and grab a hard hat, ye who enter here:
 ```

 ;